negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 We argue that by using basic modules, substitution modules, independent hyperparameters, and dependent hyperparameters we are able to represent a large variety of search spaces in a compact and natural manner.
-As the reader becomes more confortable with these concepts, the reader should find it progressively easier to express search spaces in DeepArchitect and better appreciate the expressivity and reusability of the language.
+As the reader becomes more comfortable with these concepts, the reader should find it progressively easier to express search spaces in DeepArchitect and better appreciate the expressivity and reusability of the language.